diegojromerolopez/diegojromerolopez.github.io/content/en/post/2022-11-13-rewrite-git-story.md

 ## Push your modifications

-Once you have all new commits ready, push all your changes:
+If you type now `git status`, you will get a message about that your branch and the origin branch have diverted.
+So you have to force the change with

 ```sh
 git push --force
 ```

-The `--force` is neeeded because we have to rewrite to remote branch.
+The `--force` parameter is what causes the remote branch rewrite.

 # Conclusion